 Suspension of respiration during auscultation permits distinction of a pericardial friction rub from a pleuropericardial or pleural rub.
 A pleuropericardial rub results from the friction between the inflamed pleura and the parietal pericardium, while a pleural rub is the result of friction between the inflamed visceral and parietal pleura.
 As such, pleuropericardial and pleural rubs can be heard only during the inspiratory phase of respiration.
 (See "Auscultation of heart sounds", section on 'Pericardial friction rub and other adventitious sounds'.)

-Electrocardiogram — The electrocardiogram (ECG) in acute pericarditis can evolve through as many as four stages of changes, and the temporal evolution of ECG changes can be highly variable [5,14].
-The four stages of typical ECG changes in patients with acute pericarditis include:
+Electrocardiogram — The ECG in acute pericarditis can evolve through as many as four stages of changes, and the temporal evolution of ECG changes can be highly variable [5,14].
+The four stages of typical ECG changes (figure 1) in patients with acute pericarditis include:

 ●Stage 1, seen in the first hours to days, is characterized by diffuse ST elevation (typically concave up) with reciprocal ST depression in leads aVR and V1 (waveform 1).
 There is also frequently an atrial current of injury, reflected by elevation of the PR segment in lead aVR and depression of the PR segment in other limb leads and in the left chest leads, primarily V5 and V6.
 Thus, the PR and ST segments typically change in opposite directions.
 PR segment deviation, which is highly specific though less sensitive, is frequently overlooked.

 The TP segment is recommended as the baseline for comparison when measuring both PR and ST segment changes in acute pericarditis .